temporalio/helm-charts/README.md

 To upgrade your cluster, upgrade your database schema (if the release includes schema changes), and then use `helm upgrade` command to perform a rolling upgrade of your installation.

+Note:
+* Not supported: running newer binaries with an older schema.
+* Supported: downgrading binaries – running older binaries with a newer schema.

 Example:

 ### Upgrade Schema